Sciences & Applied Science

 Laboratory technician, Optometrist, Pharmacist Radiologist, Medical scientist.

-Please note: The BTEC course requires a committed and hard- working student who is prepared to meet deadlines and communicate effectively.
-Complementary subjects include Physics, Chemistry and Biology, PE, Geography and Psychology.
+The BTEC course requires a committed and hard- working student who is prepared to meet deadlines and communicate effectively.
+Complementary subjects include Physics, Chemistry and Biology, PE, Geography, Psychology and Sociology.
 For a vocational pathway this subject is complemented by BTEC IT.

 Assessment Method